 The Alaska Airlines Visa Signature® Credit Card is a travel rewards card with a $75 annual fee.
-It offers fairly generous rewards for Alaska Airlines airfare purchases, as well as dining with more than 11,000 Alaska Airlines restaurant partners.
-Every $1 spent earns Alaska Airlines Mileage Plan miles, which are redeemable for Alaska Airlines flights, vacation packages, and cargo purchases, as well as airfare purchases with American Airlines, Delta Airlines, and several other partners.
+It offers fairly generous rewards for Alaska Airlines and Virgin America purchases, as well as dining with more than 11,000 Alaska Airlines restaurant partners.
+Every $1 spent earns Alaska Airlines Mileage Plan miles, which are redeemable for award travel with Alaska Airlines, Virgin America, and several global airline partners.

 The Alaska Airlines Visa Signature Card also offers a nice lineup of travel benefits.
-It’s comparable to other brand-specific airline credit cards, including United MileagePlus Explorer, Citi / AAdvantage Platinum Select, British Airways Visa Signature, and Gold Delta SkyMiles from American Express.
-It also competes with general-purpose travel credit cards such as Discover it Miles, Chase Sapphire Preferred, Barclaycard Arrival Plus, and Capital One Venture Rewards.
+It’s comparable to other brand-specific airline credit cards, including United MileagePlus Explorer Credit Card and Citi / AAdvantage Platinum Select World Elite MasterCard.
+It also competes with general-purpose travel credit cards such as Discover it Miles, Chase Sapphire Preferred Card, and Capital One Venture Rewards Credit Card.

-- Earning Mileage Plan Miles: The Alaska Airlines Visa Signature Card earns an unlimited 3 Mileage Plan miles per $1 spent on Alaska Airlines Airfare.
+The Alaska Airlines Visa Signature Card earns an unlimited 3 Mileage Plan miles per $1 spent on Alaska Airlines and Virgin America purchases.
 Purchases with 10,000 Mileage Plan Dining partner restaurants, including independent restaurants and chains such as IHOP and Buca di Beppo, earn an unlimited 5 miles per $1 spent (including tax and tip).
 All other purchases earn an unlimited 1 mile per $1 spent.

-- Companion Airfare Benefit: No matter how many miles you’ve earned or which route you select, you’re entitled to 1 discounted companion airfare ticket (round-trip) per year.
+No matter how many miles you’ve earned or which route you select, you’re entitled to one discounted companion airfare ticket (round-trip) per year.
 The base fare for this ticket is always $99, and the additional taxes and fees can be as low as $22, for a total of as little as $121.
 The traveler using the companion award must accompany someone who pays the full published fare for the same flight.
 The award expires 12 months from the date of issue.

-- Overdraft Protection: Bank of America deposit accountholders can protect against overdrafts by linking their checking, savings, or money market accounts to their Alaska Airlines Visa Signature Card.
+Bank of America deposit accountholders can protect against overdrafts by linking their checking, savings, or money market accounts to their Alaska Airlines Visa Signature Card.
 When an overdraft occurs, the Alaska Airlines card is drawn on for a cash advance in increments of $100.
 For instance, a $150 overdraft produces a $200 advance.
-Each overdraft advance costs $12 (as opposed to the regular cash advance rate of the greater of $10 or 3%) and accrues interest at the maximum cash advance rate (25.24%).
+Each overdraft advance costs $12 (as opposed to the regular cash advance rate of the greater of $10 or 3%) and accrues interest at the maximum cash advance rate.

-- Additional Travel Benefits: This card comes with some additional travel benefits, including a free first checked bag for the cardholder and up to 6 companions (worth up to $175 per flight) and a $50 discount on an Alaska Airlines Board Room airport lounge membership (normally $450 per year).
+This card comes with some additional travel benefits, including a free first checked bag for the cardholder and up to six companions (worth up to $175 per flight) on Alaska Airlines and Virgin America flights.

-- Important Fees: This card comes with a $75 annual fee.
-Balance transfers and cash advances cost the greater of $10 or 3%, and foreign transactions cost 3% of the total transaction amount.
+This card comes with a $75 annual fee.
+Balance transfers and cash advances cost the greater of $10 or 3%.
+There are no foreign transaction fees.
 Returned payments cost $27, while late payments cost $37.

 - Sign-up Bonus Requires Reasonable Spending.
 The Alaska Airlines Visa Signature card’s sign-up bonus is relatively simple to attain.
-When you spend $1,000 within 90 days of opening your account, you get 30,000 bonus Mileage Plan miles – a value of up to $480, and sometimes even more.
-Compare that to the British Airways Visa Signature Card ($95 annual fee), whose sign-up bonus requires new cardholders to spend $3,000 within 90 days of account opening.
+When you spend $1,000 within three months of opening your account, you get 30,000 bonus Mileage Plan miles – good for a free economy round-trip anywhere within the United States – and a complimentary Companion Fare that effectively doubles the value of your bonus.

 - Bank of America Customers Get Overdraft Protection.
 If you have a deposit account with Bank of America, you can use your Alaska Airlines Visa Signature Card to protect against overdrafts.
 This is a great benefit relative to other travel cards with associated deposit institutions, such as Discover it Miles and Discover Bank.